IceFlare2055/Ic3ymoviess/readme.md

 - Locally stored Watchlist and History.
 - Good UI

-* _Adblocking: Couldn't fix adblocker due to detection and stuff so use an external adblocker until a solution is found_
+* _Adblocking: I have got this down to very minimal ads (still working to remove all)
 ---

 ## Screenshots